fr4nk5ch31n3r/gridftpd/README.md

 for the desired back end(s).

-  * By using a specific FQDN during installation (default is what `hostname --fqdn` prints out), you can determine the interface the GridFTP processes should use
+  * By using a specific FQDN during installation (default is what `hostname --fqdn` prints out), you can determine the network interface the GridFTP processes should use

   * You can include back ends or front ends from other hosts (`GRIDFTPD_ADDITIONAL_BACKENDS`, `GRIDFTPD_ADDITIONAL_FRONTENDS`)

-  * start/stop up to one (unprivileged) GridFTP frontend process (PI) and one or multiple (privileged) GridFTP backend processes (DTPs) locally
+  * start/stop up to one (unprivileged) GridFTP frontend process (PI) and one or more (privileged) GridFTP backend processes (DTPs) locally

   * per process configuration files